Cyclotomic factors of necklace polynomials: Introduction

-This preponderance of cyclotomic factors of $M_d(x)$ is not isolated to specific choices of $d$; it occurs to some extent for all $d$. \begin{example} There are irreducible, non-cyclotomic polynomials $f(x), g(x), h(x) \in \ZZ[x]$ with degrees $3, 210, 708$ respectively such that
+This plot suggests that the preponderance of cyclotomic factors of $M_d(x)$ observed above is not isolated to special values of $d$, but rather that it occurs to some extent for all $d$.
+The primary objectives of this paper are to explain why necklace polynomials have so many cyclotomic factors and to characterize the pairs of integers $(d,m)$ for which $M_d(\zeta_m) = 0$.

+A strikingly similar phenomenon occurs for the seemingly unrelated sequence $\Phi_d(x) - 1$ of shifted cyclotomic polynomials.
+For example,